Answers to common questions found on Google.

-There were five Bronte sisters: Maria, Elizabeth, Charlotte, Emily and Anne.
+There were five: Maria, Elizabeth, Charlotte, Emily and Anne.

-There are no known photographs of the Bronte sisters but a photo with “The Bronte Sisters” written on the reverse was found in France.
+There are no known photographs of them but a photo with “The Bronte Sisters” written on the reverse was found in France.

-No. Their father, Patrick, was from Northern Ireland but the Bronte sisters were born and lived their lives in England.
+No. Their father, Patrick, was from Northern Ireland but they were born and lived in England.

 It is believed that Charlotte was approx. 4 feet 10 inches, Emily was 5 feet 6 inches and it is not known how tall Anne was, though she too was thought to have been small in stature.